Energy-Efficient Software Development: A Multi-dimensional Empirical Analysis of Stack Overflow: Threats to Validity

-\textbf{Internal Validity} \bihui{pertains to factors that undermine the accuracy and credibility of research findings by introducing bias or distorting the relationship between the variables under investigation}.
-The LDA modeling is a main factor that challenges internal validity.
-We choose the LDA model as our research method, but the results are further validated by Krippendorff's $\alpha$ from the manual labels.
-In addition, we select the tags of posts to summarize tag categories with regard to the occurrences of the tags.
-The occurrence may not indicate the true relationship between \bihui{the theme of a post and the tag categories}.
-However, we cover the most development category-related tags, which increases our relevance to the study.
+\MyPara{Internal Validity} We choose the LDA model as our research method, whose results may be inaccurate.
+To mitigate this, the LDA topics are further validated via manual inspection.
+Another challenge arises from employing LLMs to label intents in RQ2.
+To ensure that the LLMs robustly generate accurate and contextually relevant outputs, we follow best practices from previous studies~\cite{fathollahzadeh25towards, triem24tipping, khan24debating} and engineered prompts~\cite{openai-prompt, huggingface-prompt} and also manually verify the results are valid.
+We select the tags of posts to summarize technology categories with regard to the occurrences of the tags.
+Nonetheless, the occurrence may not indicate the true relationship between the theme of a post and the technologies.
+To mitigate this, we cover the most development category-related tags, which increases our relevance to the study.
+We utilize LLM voting to infer question intentions, which might be unreliable if not carefully configured.
+To mitigate this, we manually label intents and compare them with LLM-voted results.
+The result shows a substantial consensus (Cohen’s Kappa of 0.64) between human work and LLMs.

-\textbf{External Validity} \bihui{refers to factors that challenge the generalizability of the findings of a research study to settings or circumstances beyond the study sample and context}.
-Our results apply only to questions interested in energy usage on StackOverflow.
+\textbf{External Validity.} Our results apply only to questions interested in energy usage on SO.
 It does not include other Q\&A websites, such as Ask Ubuntu, nor does it include the posts asked in other languages (e.g., French).
-Although Stack Overflow is the \bihui{most popular} development Q\&A website, further investigation could be conducted to subsume additional sources.
+Although SO is the most popular development Q\&A website, further investigation could be conducted to subsume additional sources.